utcompling/textgrounder/README.txt

 apply at all when doing the normal document resolution, as was done in the paper.

-The document file is formatted as a simple database.
-Each line is an entry (i.e. a document) and consists of a fixed number of fields, each separated by a tab character.
-The first line gives the names of the fields.
-Fields are accessed by name; hence, rearranging fields, and in most cases, omitting fields, is not a problem as long as the field names are correct.
-The following is a list of the defined fields:
+The following is a list of the generally-applicable defined fields:

+  * `title`: Title of the document.
+Must be unique within a given corpus, and must be present.
+If no title exists (e.g. for a unique tweet), but an ID exists, use the ID.
+If neither exists, make up a unique number or unique identifying string of some sort.

-  * `id`: The numeric ID of the document.
-Can be arbitrary and currently used only when printing out documents.
+  * `id`: The (usually) numeric ID of the document, if such a thing exists.
+  Currently used only when printing out documents.
 For Wikipedia articles, this corresponds to the internally-assigned ID.

-  * `title`: Title of the document.
-Must be unique, and must be given since it used to look up documents in the counts file.

   * `split`: One of the strings "training", "dev", "test".
-Must be given.
+Must be present.

+  * `corpus`: Name of the corpus (e.g. "enwiki-20111007" for the English Wikipedia of October 7, 2011.
+Must be present.
+The combination of title and corpus uniquely identifies a document in the presence of documents from multiple corpora.

+  * `coord`: Coordinates of a document, or blank.
+If specified, the format is two floats separated by a comma, giving latitude and longitude, respectively (positive for north and east, negative for south and west).

+The following is a list of fields specific to Wikipedia:

   * `redir`: If this document is a Wikipedia redirect article, this specifies the title of the document redirected to; otherwise, blank.